Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Local Search algorithms for general kernels

 Our first local search algorithm starts from a feasible solution $\beta^{\text{in}}$, which can be generated either randomly or via a heuristic, and sets it as the current solution $\beta^k$.
-At each iteration, the algorithm explores the neighborhood $\mathcal{N}^1(\beta^k)$.
-For each $\hat \beta \in \mathcal{N}^1(\beta^k)$, it solves the corresponding dual SVM problem, obtaining the objective value of the dual formulation (denoted as $\hat{\text{UB}}$ ) and the associated dual variables $\hat \alpha$.
+At each iteration, the algorithm explores the neighborhood $\mathcal{N}^1(\beta^k)$ \lpnote{of cardinality $B(n-B)$}.
+For each $\widehat \beta \in \mathcal{N}^1(\beta^k)$, it solves the corresponding dual SVM problem, obtaining the objective value of the dual formulation (denoted as \lpnote{$\widehat{\text{UB}}$} ) and the associated dual variables $\widehat \alpha$.
 The algorithm keeps track of the best objective value found so far, denoted UB$^*$, and updates the best solution whenever an improvement is achieved.
 Once the entire neighborhood has been explored, the algorithm moves to the best solution found within it and repeats the process until no further improvement is observed.
-We denote this algorithm by \texttt{LS}; see Algorithm~\ref{alg:LS}.
+We note that the $B(n-B)$ dual SVM problems associated with the neighbours in $\mathcal{N}^1(\beta^k)$ are mutually independent because each simply fixes $\beta=\widehat\beta$ and solves the corresponding convex SVM.
+Thus, the neighborhood exploration can be carried out in parallel.
+We detail how we exploit this parallelism in Appendix~\ref{app:param}.
+We denote this algorithm by \lpnote{\emph{Local Search}} \gnote{(}\texttt{LS}\gnote{)}; see Algorithm~\ref{alg:LS}.

 In practice, this algorithm is quite fast on standard datasets, such as those used in our computational experiments.
-Nevertheless, it can be improved to find better soluions.
+Nevertheless, it can be improved to find better solutions.